symfony/symfony-docs/security/access_denied_handler.rst

 Your handler must implement the :class:`Symfony\\Component\\Security\\Http\\Authorization\\AccessDeniedHandlerInterface`.
-This interface defines one method called ``handle()`` that implements the logic you want to execute when access is denied to the current user (send a mail, log a message, or generally return a custom response).
+This interface defines one method called ``handle()`` that implements the logic to execute when access is denied to the current user (send a mail, log a message, or generally return a custom response).

 .. code-block:: php